thekoncept/Shaun/README.md

 * mySQL

 I am currently focusing my studies on:
--Quality Assurance (bug or not a bug, characteristics that make a good tester, bug tracking/reporting methodology) -Secutiy+ Certifications
+*Quality Assurance (bug or not a bug, characteristics that make a good tester, bug tracking/reporting methodology) *Secutiy+ Certifications
--Python
+*Python
--VB / C# / C++
+*Visual Basic / C# / C++

-To show off my mad skills to potential employers, duh!
+//02-13-16 19:55 CST//

-//Changed from blank readme to description of my studies and areas of specialization in the IT field
+Changed from blank readme to description of my studies and areas of specialization in the IT field
+//02-13-16 19:55 CST//
+Intended as a quick summary of skills and qualifications for potential employers to review before examining resume, perhaps.